eth-sri/ELINA/README.md

   Java:

-      Copy the files in "java_interface" directory into APRON_PATH/japron/apron In the makefile in APRON_PATH/japron directory add the folllowing: in "IFLAGS" add the option -I../src
+      Copy the files in "java_interface" directory into APRON_PATH/japron/apron In the Makefile in APRON_PATH/japron directory add the folllowing: in "IFLAGS" add the option -I../src
 		in "LFLAGS" add the option -L../src
 		in "APRONMODS" add "OptOctagon"